tc39/notes/es7/2016-09/sept-27.md

 - \k not available in non-Unicode RegExps (backwards compatibility)
 - Option: Python-style backreference syntax (?P=name)
-- Option: Revisit (with data) whether it’s possible to add this new escape
+- Option: Revisit (with data) whether it's possible to add this new escape

 DE: group names overlap with of match object